 Presidential Inaction and the Separation of Powers

-Imagine two Presidents.
-The first campaigned on an issue that requires him to expand the role of the federal government - maybe it was civil rights legislation, or the criminalization of abortion.
-The second President pushes policies - financial deregulation, perhaps, or marijuana decriminalization - that instead mean less government involvement.
-Each is elected in a decisive fashion, and each claims a mandate to advance that agenda.
-The question that remains is what steps each must take to achieve those goals.
-The answer is clear, and it is surprising.
-To implement his preferred policies, the first President must push for new laws or extend the reach of existing administrative agencies.
-In either case, he will need the approval of the other branches.
-Conversely, to get the federal government out of a particular issue, the second President needs only to ensure that existing laws are not implemented.
-Critically, she can achieve that goal without the usual battle with Congress or the courts; she can simply direct her agencies accordingly.
-Whereas the first President cannot act alone, the second is free to engage in what amounts to unilateral policymaking through inaction.
+Imagine two presidents.
+The first campaigned on an issue that requires him to expand the role of the federal government — maybe it was civil rights legislation or stricter sentencing for federal criminals.
+In contrast, the second president pushes policies — financial deregulation, perhaps, or drug decriminalization — that mean less government involvement.
+Each is elected in a decisive fashion, and each claims a mandate to advance his agenda.
+The remaining question is what steps each must take to achieve his goals.

 Keywords: constitutional law, separation of powers, administrative law, statutory interpretation, Congress, federalist, James Madison